 G/F, 103, Jervois Street, Sheung Wan, Hong Kong | confusion.hk

-If you’re looking for value you can’t beat this homey Hong Kong–style, vegan buffet.
+If you’re looking for value you can’t beat this homey Hong Kong–style no-frills vegan buffet.
 Established as a social initiative, CS Vegan offers a wide variety of curries, noodles, soups and vegetable dishes to which guests can help themselves.
 All the profit goes directly towards providing vegan lunch boxes to the elderly and those in need.
 While it may not be haute cuisine, the service is friendly and the selection is incredibly varied.
-Lunch is a whopping HK$55 while dinner is a staggering $68.

 Lock Cha Tea House

 With two locations, one in Hong Kong Park and one in the new Tai Kwun development in Central, Lock Cha’s completely vegetarian and mostly vegan dim sum is deliciously accessible.
 Serving delicate dim sum from 10am most mornings, this Hong Kong institution is perfect morning, noon or night for a traditional vegan Hong Kong meal.

 GF, The K.S.
 Lo Gallery, Hong Kong Park, Admiralty, Hong Kong

 G06-07, Block 01, Tai Kwun, 10 Hollywood Road, Central | lockcha.com